-Having recently integrated PwC’s legal arm into the wider PwC UK business, the ‘Big Four’ accountancy giant offers something a bit different than your typical law firm.
+Having recently integrated PwC’s legal arm into the wider PwC UK business, the ‘Big Four’ accountancy giant offers something a bit different to your typical law firm.

 This is most obviously manifested in the training.
-As one rookie solicitor tells us: “The training programmes at the firm are not for legal trainees only but for most people at the firm, which gives us an advantage over other firms.”
-Work is as wide ranging as you would expect for such a huge business — at nearly £36 billion PwC’s global revenue dwarfs any law firm (and it has a whopping 743 offices in 157 different countries!).
+As one rookie solicitor tells us: “The training programmes at the firm are not for legal trainees only but for most people at the firm.”
+Work is as wide ranging as you would expect for such a huge business — at roughly £36 billion PwC’s global revenue is far larger than any law firm (and it has a whopping 743 offices in 157 different countries!).
 Another insider reports: “I have drafted court documents on large matters largely independently (with appropriate review, of course), and I have also project managed medium-value matters.”
 Being an accountancy firm, a tax seat is a rite of passage, which can elicit some grumbles.

 The downside to PwC’s megafirm status is that sometimes its size means that well-meaning initiatives take a while to work smoothly.
 When it comes to tech, we hear that “PwC looks very sleek from the outside, inside there are some issues”, with “two or three systems in place as the old one is phased out”.
 There are some particular gripes around the document management system, which is apparently “not intuitive and generally difficult to use”.
-There’s an expectation, however, that improvements will be bedded in over the course of the year.
+A consistent gripe, that echoes complaints made in other areas, is over “problems with suitability of tech for law firm purposes”.